a-sit-plus/multibase/README.md

 Uglješa Jovanović's [KMP bignum library](https://github.com/ionspin/kotlin-multiplatform-bignum)
 * [Erwin Kok's](https://erwinkok.org/) Kotlin [unsigned varint implementation](https://github.com/erwin-kok/multiformat/blob/main/src/main/kotlin/org/erwinkok/multiformat/util/UVarInt.kt) with some streamlining

-This project includes the original Protocol Labs repository as a git submodule for it's test vectors, but does not incorporate any code form it in releases.
+This project includes the original Protocol Labs repository as a git submodule for its test vectors, but does not incorporate any code from it in releases.

 multi<sup>2</sup>–<sub>base</sub> runs on all KMP targets except `watchosDeviceArm64` and supports the following multibase encodings:
 * BASE10